-Le Creuset and Staub cookware are considered a luxury or high-end cookware, even though Staub is slightly cheaper both are still more expensive when compared to other brands.
-For those looking for an affordable Dutch oven for a fraction of the price of other cast iron cookware, you should consider Lodge®, Tramontina® Cuisinart®, and Crockpot all brands with proven longevity and a good reputation in the industry.
+Le Creuset and Staub cookware are considered luxury or high-end cookware.
+Even though Staub is slightly cheaper, both are still more expensive when compared to other brands.
+For those looking for an affordable Dutch oven for a fraction of the price of other cast iron cookware, you should consider Lodge®, Tramontina® Cuisinart®, and Crockpot, all brands with proven longevity and a good reputation in the industry.

 Are there Le Creuset fakes?

 How can you tell a fake Le Creuset?
 Check the rim of the Le Creuset pot where you place the lid.
 Fake ovens, pots, and pans will have underlying cast iron showing through.
 Le Creuset stamps its brand name and size identifying letters and numbers on the bottom of cookware pieces/lids.
 In some cases, it raises the sunken lettering in the ceramic.

 See my article that teaches you how to identify authentic Le Creuset cookware pieces from fake or counterfeit Le Creuset cookware.
 How Can You Tell a Fake Le Creuset?